Darren-Choo/SC1015-DataSci-AI_Python/README.md

 Carried out the following tasks:

-- **Identifying** Irrelevant and relevant variables in our dataset.
+- **Identifying** irrelevant and relevant variables in our dataset.
 - **Visualised** missing data using the missingno Library.
 - **Dropping** variables with more than 60% of missing data and irrelevant variables according to our research.
 10 variables were dropped.
 - **Filled** up the rest of the variables with missing data the **median** value.